Admission and Enrolment

 ARRIVAL, DEPARTURE AND TRANSPORTATION POLICY

-- Parents/guardians are responsible for the sage arrival of preschool children to and from the Centre
+- Parents/guardians are responsible for the safe arrival of preschool children to and from the Centre

 - Parents/guardians must accompany their child into the preschool room and transfer care of the child DIRECTLY to an ECE before signing the child in